codepath/android_guides/Working-with-the-ImageView.md

 **Pictured**: Examples of `android:scaleType` attribute.<br/>
 Top row (l-r) center, centerCrop, centerInside.<br/>
 Bottom row (l-r): fitCenter, fitStart, fitEnd, fitXY.

+Remember that if you wish to match the aspect ratio of the actual drawable, `adjustViewBounds=true` must be declared too!

 ### Supporting Multiple Densities